Canine Distemper Virus (CDV)

 Mast cell tumors are composed of mast cells which are involved in allergic reactions, releasing certain chemicals such as histamine which cause the redness and itching associated with hives and other allergic reactions.
 These tumors usually appear as flat, often hairless, small plaques on the ferret’s body.
 Because these tumors release histamine, they may cause the ferret to scratch them resulting in an

 ulcerated or raw appearance.
 In most cases, excision is considered curative, except in the malignant form where it may metastasize to the spleen, liver or lung.

 Apocrine cysts are not true tumors but are dilated sweat glands.
 These cysts appear as small, round, hard “bubbles” just underneath the skin surface.

-Carcinoma of the apocrine sweat glands is a malignant tumor that generally grows rapidly, and in contrast to most other skin tumors, often becomes firmly anchored to underlying muscle.
+Carcinoma of the apocrine sweat glands is a malignant tumor in ferrets that generally grows rapidly, and in contrast to most other skin tumors, often becomes firmly anchored to underlying muscle.
 It rapidly invades and destroys adjacent skin and may metastasize to the local lymph nodes, or the lungs, resulting in the death of the animal.
 While excision may be curative if caught early, masses of this type that have reached any size are associated with a much poorer outlook.

 While excision of the vast majority of the tumors that we have discussed is curative, there is nothing to prevent a second basal cell tumor, or mast cell tumor, from arising in another site at a later date.
 Always have any tumor analyzed, one can not determine the type of tumor by external appearance alone.